Ashwin Hebbar

 Ashwin Hebbar (born 15 November 1995) is an Indian first-class cricketer who plays for Andhra Pradesh.
 He was the leading run-scorer for Andhra in the 2018–19 Vijay Hazare Trophy, with 299 runs in eight matches.
 In February 2022, he was bought by the Delhi Capitals in the auction for the 2022 Indian Premier League tournament.

-As a right-handed batsman and right-arm off-break bowler, Hebbar has shown consistent performance in First-class cricket since his debut in the 2015-16 Ranji Trophy season.
-In List A and Twenty20 formats, he has demonstrated versatility and skill, making him a key player for his team.
-Hebbar's notable innings and all-round abilities have earned him recognition in various domestic tournaments.

 As vice captain of the Vizag Warriors, Hebbar was the standout player of the 2024 Andhra Premier League, scoring 456 runs with an average strike rate of 92 in 8 innings.